 If the income levels for other folks is so high, why is it a mere $400 for those who are self-employed?
+Let’s explain.

-It’s Called the “Self-Employment Tax”
+The “Self-Employment Tax”

-It’s called the self-employment tax if you’re earning money on your own outside of a W2 employer.
+It’s called the self-employment tax if you’re earning money on your own outside of a W-2 employer.
 But, to everyone else, it’s known as FICA.
 FICA stands for Federal Insurance Contributions Act, the law that created the tax.

 Under IRS regulations, you are required to pay this tax if your net business income is at least $400.
 Your net business income will be claimed on Schedule C (or Schedule C-EZ), and your self-employment income will be calculated on Schedule SE.
-Your information from your Schedule C will flow through to your Form 1040.
-Don’t worry about knowing how to figure out your self-employment taxes, TurboTax Self-Employed will ask you simple questions about your business income and expenses and will figure out your net business income and put it on your Form 1040.
-If you use QuickBooks Self-Employed, you can also track your business income, expenses, and mileage year-round and the information will automatically transfer to your TurboTax Self-Employed tax return.
+Your information from your Schedule C will flow through to your Form 1040 and the new Schedule 1 Additions to Income and Adjustments to Income.

-The Self-Employment Tax Plus Federal Income Tax
+The Self-Employment Tax + Federal Income Tax

 So, if you’re wondering if you need to file a Form 1040 if you’re self-employed, you should generally assume that you will as long as your business earns a profit.
 And $400 is all it takes.

 Don’t worry about knowing all these tax laws.
 TurboTax Self-Employed will ask you simple questions about your business and give you the business deductions you deserve based on your answers.
-TurboTax Self-Employed industry-specific deduction feature can also uncover unique business deductions specific to your industry.
+The TurboTax Self-Employed industry-specific deduction feature can also uncover unique business deductions specific to your industry.